benj-moreau/CaLi-Search-Engine/README.md

 ## Build Linked Data and Souce Code Ordering

-Orderings of the online demonstrator can be build by executing commands in `./linked_data_ordering.sh`for Linked Data and `./source_code_ordering.sh` for source code.
+Orderings of the online demonstrator can be built by executing commands in `./linked_data_ordering.sh`for Linked Data and `./source_code_ordering.sh` for source code.
 (Do not forget to replace YOUR_ADMIN_PASSWORD).

 ## Search feature
 With search feature, you can: